sdslabs/sdslabs.github.com/_posts/2017/2017-12-28-working-at-sdslabs-14.md

 ## Entry to SDSLabs

-I still remember, it was the last day of labs' interview, clock stroke 2 o’ clock and list of selected members was to be declared by the day end and i hadn't got any call (inner me , _"bhai ka fir kat gya"_).
+I still remember, it was the last day of labs' interview, clock stroke 2 o’ clock and list of selected members was to be declared by the day end and i hadn't got any call <span style="color:grey">(inner me , _"bhai ka fir kat gya"_)</span>.
 Though i decided to give it one last shot, called some senior and found out due to some name confusion, my name was stuck off even before calling.
-They asked me to come in 5 mins and took my interview, it being more or less discussion, to my enjoyment (and to my relief) they were asking about my point of view on certain problems (to 1st yearites, _so don't worry fellows_) and in the  list declared two hours later my name was __THERE__.(inner me, _"bhai kisi se kam he kya"_).
+They asked me to come in 5 mins and took my interview, it being more or less discussion, to my enjoyment (and to my relief) they were asking about my point of view on certain problems <span style="color:grey">(to 1st yearites, _so don't worry fellows_)</span> and in the  list declared two hours later my name was __THERE__.<span style="color:grey">(inner me, _"bhai kisi se kam he kya"_)</span>.

 ## Journey Begins

-On my first time entering labs, the thing that caught my sight was the achievement of labs members hanging all over the walls (inner me, _"woh!! ek din bhai ki bhi tasveer latkegi"_) and then the color behind it, pink !!(must  have an  interesting history).
+On my first time entering labs, the thing that caught my sight was the achievement of labs members hanging all over the walls <span style="color:grey">(inner me, _"woh!! ek din bhai ki bhi tasveer latkegi"_)</span> and then the color behind it, pink !!(must  have an  interesting history).
 Hospitable environment intrigued me the most, and  thinking about chances and opportunity i would get here, i was more than satisfied.
 SDSLabs expect us to be a complete beginner, lecture on various topics ranging from html css to networking to current blooming fields like bitcoins and blockchain are held, and scrutiny over these is even more valuable.
 Projects also help in regularly applying it.
 During that time in february, microsoft organised "code.fun.do" my first hackathon, with some help of senior and sleepless night, a full blown application was ready.
 That encounter with new technologies , developing application and it's delivering was astounding.

 Labs is at its peak when most of the members are there, that makes the  whole atmosphere  very energetic, and the bombarding of knowledge makes u stay without realizing time.
 Often i had to return at 2-3 o'clock (and fellows, its A.M.) and sometimes even spent the night over there.
 One of my favorite nights is when we conducted the internal hackathon to develop some of our own applications, get to work in team and that trifling competition, including the most entertaining part  of flying kira's drone.